mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-intro.md

 ## Which Technologies Are Behind the Mendix Platform?

-{Brief answer}

 Mendix uses best-of-breed standard technologies to run your applications.
 When choosing the technologies for the Mendix Platform, we made decisions based on the following guiding principles:

-* Fit for cloud architecture – To support the HA, scalability, and agility technologies used in the Mendix Platform, the technology should be a good fit for cloud architecture.
+* **Fit for cloud architecture** – To support the HA, scalability, and agility technologies used in the Mendix Platform, the technology should be a good fit for cloud architecture.
-* Portability – The technology should fit well within any organization and be portable across different deployment platforms.
+* **Portability** – The technology should fit well within any organization and be portable across different deployment platforms.
 Whether you choose to run on premises, in a private cloud, or in a public cloud, Mendix should not be limiting.
-* Future-focused – We want you to benefit from new innovations, not be stuck in the past.
+* **Future-focused** – We want you to benefit from new innovations, not be stuck in the past.
 You should be able to use any channel available to connect to customers, deploy to containers, organize your development using microservices, and use the latest cognitive technologies to bring your users the best applications.

 Your apps are run by a runtime that is compatible with the Twelve-Factor App methodology and that uses industry-standard Java and Scala technologies.
 Web pages use one of the most popular and innovative web technologies, which is React.
 Mobile applications use a combination of React and Cordova to deliver fast and user-friendly mobile experiences.
 What is more, your data can be stored in a large number of relational databases.